EPIC-guide/epic-guide.github.io/_life/money.md

 ## Retirement

-Switzerland has a system based on three pillars: shared mandatory, personal mandatory, and personal optional.
+Switzerland has a retirement savings system based on three pillars: shared mandatory, personal mandatory, and personal optional.

 The first pillar is mandatory retirement savings, taken out of the salary, as a global pool for everyone.
 Called "AVS", equivalent to "social security".